blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 ### What you should see in Notehub

 Within minutes of first power-on, the **Events** tab in your project should show a `_session.qo` (the cellular handshake).
-The firmware emits a summary note on first boot, so the first `meter_summary.qo` typically arrives in the initial session.
+The firmware emits a summary Note on first boot, so the first `meter_summary.qo` typically arrives in the initial session.

 **Example `meter_summary.qo` payload:**